-- 1. Be certain the stove if Off, and the stove and the glass are completely cool. - 2.
+- 1. Be certain the stove and the glass are completely cool. - 2.
 The build-up on the glass will generally be light and water is normally sufficient to remove the deposits.
 If stubborn soot persists, use a cleaner made specifically for this purpose.
 Do not scrape the glass or use abrasive cleaners. - 3.
 Rinse the glass with clean water and dry the glass before resuming normal operation.